-Songify for iPhone review
+Songify full review

 To use Songify, just speak into your iOS device, and the app will turn your words into an auto-generated song.

 We recorded ourselves reading, applied a club-style beat called Testy, and came up with a generally pleasing result.
 However, we were a little disappointed that the app didn’t single out phrases for repetition.
 It just seemed to drop a sentence here or there before looping back to the beginning.
 The ending of Songify-generated songs can also feel a little abrupt.

 Songify doesn’t provide many editing tools.
 There’s a Re-Songify option, in which you can have the app take another crack at your recording.
 The app ships with three styles; you add more tracks and style packs through in-app purchases.
 You can share the finished product via email, Facebook or Twitter.
 Use either of the last two options, though, and the app also uploads your creation to its Winning! music library, where other users can listen to, and rate, your efforts.
 We found that a bit off-putting.